iprabjot/bookkeeper/docs/README_DEPLOYMENT.md

 - Check `alembic current` for current state

 ### Email Not Sending
-- Verify SMTP credentials
+- Verify Resend API key is set correctly (should start with `re_`)
-- Check firewall/network
+- Check Resend dashboard → Logs for delivery status
-- Test with Gmail first (easiest)
+- Verify sending domain is verified in Resend (or use `onboarding@resend.dev` for testing)
 - Check console logs for errors

 ### Authentication Issues